metaplex-foundation/developer-hub/src/pages/working-with-rust.md

 .       .instruction();
 ```

-Now that we have our instruction ready we need to create a normal transaction to send to our RPC to execute the code on chain.
-This includes a blockhash, signers.
+Now that we have our instruction ready we need to create a normal Solana transaction to send to our RPC.
+This includes a blockhash andxx§ signers.

 ### Full Builder Example